 Do you need to know how to get to the city centre and moving around?

 Rome boasts 2 international airports, Rome Fiumicino and Rome Ciampino.
 Even though they are quite far from the city centre, it is arguably easy to get to Rome as they are well connected by several means of transport.

 Rome Fiumicino airport, also known as Leonardo da Vinci airport, is the central hub of the city, and it’s located about 30 km (approximately 18 miles) from the centre of Rome.
 It depends on the means of transport and time of day, but usually, it takes from 30 minutes to 1 hour to reach the city centre.

 How to get the city centre from Rome Fiumicino

 1) Fiumicino airport trains

-- Leonardo express: it takes around 30 minutes to reach Termini Station (Rome’s main train station and the only place in the city where Metro lines A and B cross each other), and it runs every 15 minutes.
-The tickets cost €14 per person but children under 4 are free, and one child aged 4-12 is free with each paying adult.
+- Leonardo Express: it takes around 30 minutes to reach Termini Station (Rome’s central train station and the only place in the city where Metro lines A and B cross each other), and it runs every 15 minutes.
+The tickets cost €14 per person, but children under 4 are free, and one child aged 4-12 is free with each paying adult.
 The first train from Fiumicino airport is at 5.57 am, the last at 11.23 pm whereas the first from Rome Termini is at 5.20 am, the last one at 10.35 pm.
 Once in Termini, you can catch the metro (both lines A–B) or the local buses from the square in front of the station.